40 MINUTES 1985 AND 2020

 We celebrated, with my joy tempered only by the fact that Ricky had died in 2011.
 He surely would have laughed once again at the news.

 GRAVITY ends with the prototype antenna experiments completed, the lab is demolished and the antenna is wrapped in plastic for permanent storage.

 THE PROTOTYPE IN 1985

-In the summer of 2018 I will shoot an EPILOGUE.
+In the summer of 2018 I filmed material for an EPILOGUE.
 First, a scene of Rai Weiss unwrapping the prototype gravity wave antenna.

 Later, I filmed a reunion of the erstwhile graduate students in Rai's MIT lab.

 Then, scenes of Lyman, Andy and Dan in their homes and at their work.